mistenkt/resize-raccoon/README.md

 6. Polling interval can be ajusted in the sidebar.
 It is set to 1000ms by deafult, in my testing it was very resource friendly so it shouldnt be problem.

 ### Triggering from StreamDeck
-As long as the application is running you can trigger profiles from a .bat file or just from cmd directly using `echo apply-profile {profileName} > \\.pipe\resize-raccoon`.
-If your profile name contains spaces please wrap it in quites `echo apply-profile "my profile" > \\.pipe\resize-raccoon`
+As long as the application is running you can trigger profiles from a .bat file or just from cmd directly using `echo apply-profile {profileName} > \\.\pipe\resize-raccoon`.
+If your profile name contains spaces please wrap it in quites `echo apply-profile "my profile" > \\.\pipe\resize-raccoon`

 For triggering profiles with stream deck you can either create a .bat file containting the command, or install the streamdeck-commandline plugin found here [mikepowell/streamdeck-commandline](https://github.com/mikepowell/streamdeck-commandline).